 21.)
 Lucio's phenomenon: a comparative histological study.

 22.)
-Serum macrophage migration inhibition activity in patients
+Serum macrophage migration inhibition activity in patients with leprosy.

 23.)
 [Leprosy tests: diagnostic problems].